n3xtcoder/videochat-tutorial/ui/README.md

 We initialized our Vue.js user interface solution using [`vuejs/vue-cli`](https://github.com/vuejs/vue-cli) scaffolding tool.

+For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for `vue-loader`](http://vuejs.github.io/vue-loader).

 We set up [ESLint](https://eslint.org/) to lint the code, using [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript).

 For automated tests, [Jest](https://facebook.github.io/jest/) and [Nightwatch](http://nightwatchjs.org/) for e2e tests are setup.